fsantanna/dceu/doc/lexical.md

 - Strict escaping rules to preserve structure reasoning.
 - Garbage collection restricted to local references only.

+- goal
+- basic concepts
+- basic rules

 ## Dynamic Values

-Ceu respects the lexical structure of the program also when dealing with dynamic values, which allocate memory.
+Ceu respects the lexical structure of the program even when dealing with dynamic values, which allocate new memory.
 Ceu supports 10 types with [dynamic values](manual-out#dynamic-values), which are all subject to lexical memory management: